smutyala1at/automatic-metadata-extraction/README.md

 ## Project Overview

 This project aims to automate the extraction of metadata from software repositories by leveraging Large Language Models (LLMs).
+The project extracts important repository information, including READMEs, dependencies, and CodeMeta files, processes this data to create a custom dataset.
+After extracting repository files, the dataset is annotated with these elements:

+- softwareRequirements
+- buildInstructions
+- author
+- contributor
+- funder
+- identifier
+- license
+- keywords

-The system extracts important repository information, including READMEs, dependencies, and CodeMeta files, processes this data, and uses it to fine-tune the Llama 3.1 8b model for metadata extraction.
-The performance is then compared against existing methods like SOMEF (Software Metadata Extraction Framework).
+This annotated dataset is then used to fine-tune the Llama 3.1 8b model for metadata extraction.
+The performance is then compared against existing tools like SOMEF (Software Metadata Extraction Framework).

 ## Repository Structure